printablealice/knausj_talon/apps/vim/doc/vim.md

 commands and get a feel for how to interact with the VIM plugins.

-It also recommended that you check out the youtube videos related to vimspeak since it is the original projected this was ported from.
+It also recommended that you check out the youtube videos related to vimspeak since it is the original project that talon vim was originally ported from.
 You could try to follow along with his demos as most of the command should be supported.

 * [vimspeak code demo](https://www.youtube.com/watch?v=TEBMlXRjhZY)
 * [vimspeak vim golf demo](https://www.youtube.com/watch?v=qy84TYvXJbk)